shery7310/AI-and-Data-Science-Python-Saylani-Mass-IT/README.md

-# AI and Data Science Course by Saylani Mass IT Training Institute
+# AI and Data Science Course by Saylani Mass IT Training Institute (SMIT)

-%% This is a repository for students of Saylani Mass IT Training Program that will help my fellow students to get better at Python, AI and Data Science.  %%

 This course is being taught by [Sir Ahmed Jajja](https://github.com/Ahmadjajja) and [this](https://github.com/Ahmadjajja/AI_n_DataScience) is the original repository that my instructor created on 1st of October 2024